niketg-2004/Project-1-Biocomputing-Group-06/README.md

 1. Selected genes according to the categories assigned to the group members.
 2. Searched the NCBI nucleotide database for the selected genes with and without the filter .
-3. Identified the required sequence records and accession numbers.
-4. Retrieved the required nucleotide record for the required gene.
+3. Retrieved the required nucleotide record for the required gene.
 5. Retrieved the GenBank record for the required gene.
 6. Retrieved the protein Sequence record for the required gene.
+7. Extract the header from each of the all file.
+8. Using the CDS coordinate extract the mRNA.
+9. Used the one word for the each genetic code
+10. compare the deposited and protein and identify the difference.
-7. Stored the retrieved FASTA and GenBank in the `data/` folder.
+11. Stored the retrieved FASTA and GenBank in the `data/` folder.
-8. Stored the juypter notebook used for the analysis in the `scripts/` folder.
+12. Stored the juypter notebook used for the analysis in the `scripts/` folder.
-9. Stored the output files and Q4 summary table in the `results/` folder.
+13. Stored the output files and Q4 summary table in the `results/` folder.

 ## NCBI Search and Retrieval